2023/24 Admissions

 For Macau and Taiwan applicants:

-Admission Results Release: From Mid-March to Late July 2023*
+Admission Results Release: From around March 2024 to Mid-August 2024*

 For international applicants: